tomsquest/docker-radicale/README.md

 ## Releasing

-Create a Git tag, eg. 2.1.11.0, push it and Travis will build the images and publish them on Docker hub.
+1. Create a Git tag, eg. `2.1.11.0`, push it and Travis will build the images and publish them on Docker hub
+1. Update the `latest` tag

 ## Contributors